EWright212/Bank-tech-test/README.md

  - No transactions -- TESTED
  - Transactions of zeros -- Expect to be possible and appear as a real transaction
  - negative balance  -- Expect to be permissable
- - Negative credit/Negative debit transaction throws error
+ - Negative credit/Negative debit transaction throws error - TESTED

- - Transactions for invalid dates (check what a normal computer considers an acceptable date)
  - Transactions not in format X.XX

  Notes to self (formatting):